Here’s what to know as a summer of wildfires prompts air-quality alerts across the West

 Underpaid firefighters, overstretched budgets: The U.S. isn’t prepared for fires fueled by climate change

-Bob Oravec, a lead forecaster with the National Weather Service, warned that unless there is marked progress in fire containment, the weather conditions may not help alleviate the fires until the fall.
+Bob Oravec, a lead forecaster with the National Weather Service, warned that unless there is marked progress in fire containment, weather conditions may not help to alleviate the fires until the fall.

 “It doesn’t appear there will be any pattern change in the weather that’s going to bring any significant improvement with respect to precipitation,” Oravec said.
 “With respect to weather conditions, it doesn’t look very favorable going forward.”